virtual-labs/exp-dead-weight-tester-coep/experiment/theory.md

 ### Description

-The dead weight tester apparatus consists of a chamber which is filled with oil free impurities and a piston–cylinder combination is fitted above the chamber as shown in the diagram.
+The dead weight tester apparatus consists of a chamber which is filled with oil free impurities and a piston-cylinder combination is fitted above the chamber as shown in the diagram.
 The top portion of the piston is attached with a platform to carry weights.
 A plunger with a handle has been provided to vary the pressure of oil in the chamber.
 The pressure gauge to be tested is fitted at an appropriate plate.

 The Bourdon gauge is the most popular pressure measuring device for both liquids and gasses.
 It can be connected to any source of pressure such as a pipe or vessel containing a pressurized fluid.